IdiJr/alx-low_level_programming/README.md

 ### 0x08.
 C - Recursion
 In this session, we learn what recurssion is, how it is implemented, when to and when not to implement recursions.

+### 0x09.
+C - Static libraries
+In this session, we learn how to create static libraries to and how to use them.